dczmer/davelab/01_developer-productivity/04_tmux/README.md

 # Developer Productivity 04 - `tmux`

-TODO: split this into 2 or 3 chapters

 ## Overview

 Don't struggle managing multiple terminal windows manually.
 Manage them with layouts so you can view them side-by-side, in a grid, or jump between the with a key press.